mdn/content/files/en-us/web/css/anchor-name/index.md

 ### Multiple positioned elements

-This example demonstrates how you can set multiple anchor names on one anchor element, and use them to associate multiple positioned elements with one anchor.
+This example demonstrates how you can associate multiple positioned elements with one anchor.

 #### HTML